|

 to note that some people debate that self-service applications actually

-take away the opportunity for a sales clerk to upsell you to buy other
+take away the opportunity for a sales clerk to up sell you to buy other

-things.
 It's also fair to point out, though, that when lines

 are